-Please refer to Walden's Office of Financial Aid Terms and Conditions for TEMPO Learning® SAP requirements.U
+Please refer to Walden's Office of Financial Aid Terms and Conditions for the TEMPO Learning® SAP requirements.U

 Verification—In accordance with U.S. Department of Education regulations, Walden University is required to verify the accuracy of financial aid application information for selected students.
 The U.S. Department of Education and/or Walden University may randomly select students for verification or may select students based on predetermined criteria.
 Students selected for verification are required to submit additional information.
 Additional information for the verification process may include but is not limited to the following: IRS tax return transcripts/signed 1040 tax returns and schedules, W-2s, IRS verification of non-filing, official proof of High School Completion Status, identification documents, and a signed Statement of Educational Purpose.W

 Withdrawal—This occurs when a student withdraws from a course following the seventh day of the course start or when a student officially leaves the university.
 The course withdrawal is noted on the transcript, and the student will be charged tuition for the course.
 In addition, federal funds may have to be returned to federal programs, which would result in the student owing a balance to Walden (see Return of Title IV Funds), depending on the date of withdrawal.